 peshkova - Fotolia

-Surveys can be tremendous tools for gathering customer data -- if done right.
+Customer satisfaction surveys can be tremendous tools for gathering customer data -- if done right.

-In the next five years, surveys will be gone, said Musa Hanhan, Certified CX Professional and senior director of customer experience at a computer software company.
+In the next five years, surveys will be gone, said Musa Hanhan, certified CX professional and senior director of customer experience at a computer software company.
 Or, at least, surveys will be in a different form than what exists today.